QuantEcon/continuous_time_mcs/ctmc_lectures/infdim.md

 A key result: one-to-one pairing between bounded linear operators on
 $\ell_1(S)$ and uniformly continuous semigroups.

-For the unbounded case we have to look to the Hille-Yoshida theorem.

-Now specialize to Markov semigroups with bounded generators.
+Motivate this as follows: as long as you are prepared to have some reasonable restrictions on jump intensities, you will have a conservative intensity matrix.

-Define a conservative intensity operator to be a bounded linear operator with zero "row" sums.
+(Define a conservative intensity matrix to be a bounded linear operator with zero "row" sums?)

+Show that

-Show that there is a one-to-one pairing between such operators and uniformly continuous Markov semigroups, via generators.
+* this is the generator of a uniformly continuous Markov semigroup.

-Show that the Kolmogorov equations hold.
+* The exponential representation is valid.
+* The Markov semigroup and the generator satisfy the KFE/KBE.

 [KFE and KBE are "dual" to each other, in that they use dual (adjoint) representations of the infinitesimal generator.]

+So what other uniformly continuous Markov semigroups can we cook up?

+None.

+Conclude that there is a one-to-one pairing between such conservative intensity matrices and uniformly continuous Markov semigroups, via generators.

+Note that, for the unbounded case, the situation is trickier.

+* We have to look to the Hille-Yoshida theorem to pin down valid generators of Markov semigroups.
+* The exponential representation is not valid.
+* The KFE/KBE can have multiple solutions.

 We will use the following imports